Ready to begin!

 - I-797 Visa Approval Notice (Q-1 visa holder only)

-- If you are on an International Program, you will complete I-9 section 2 with an HR representative on your arrival day.
+- You will complete I-9 section 2 with an HR representative on your arrival day.

-- If you are on an International Program, you must have the following original documentation (copies will not be accepted):
+- You must have the following original documentation (copies will not be accepted):